 π€ Portfolio Endpoint

-π Authentication with accessToken
+π Authentication withaccessToken

-is obtained after the user authenticates with their wallet (e.g., MetaMask).
+Access to a user's portfolio data requires both an x-api-key and a valid accessToken.
+The accessToken is obtained after the user authenticates with their wallet (e.g., MetaMask).

 The authentication flow is wallet-based: the user signs a message with their wallet (e.g., MetaMask), and in return, they receive two tokens: